rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ## This document is compatible with NGINX Ingress Controller 1.11 and later.

-With the release of NGINX Ingress controller 1.11, NGINX Ingress Controller can be used as the Ingress gateway for Istio Service Mesh.
-This tutorial covers how to implement a topology that places the power and wide capabilities of the NGINX Ingress Controller in front of Istio Service Mesh.

-A new setting `use-cluster-ip` was a new feature introduced that allows NGINX Ingress controller to work with Istio service mesh.

-A standard deployment of NGINX Ingress controller as a single container in the pod, the NGINX Ingress controller.
-A deployment of NGINX Ingress controller and Istio service mesh, adds a sidecar proxy to the same pod as NGINX Ingress controller.
+ NGINX Ingress Controller 1.11 release supports the ability to configure NGINX Ingress CRDs (virtualServer/virtualServerRoute)to use the `service/cluster IP`.
+To enable NGINX Ingress to route to the `service IP`, we are going to use [use-cluster-ip](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream).

+The use of the `service IP` is required if you are going to use Istio service mesh with NGINX ingress controller.

-Here is a standard deployment of NGINX Ingress controller without any service mesh deployed:
+Here is a standard deployment of NGINX Ingress controller without a sidecar proxy injected into the pod.

 {{< img src="./img/nginx_plain.png" alt="NGINX stand alone." >}}